4ian/GDevelop/Extensions/PlatformBehavior/README.md

 [![RequestedDeltaX](./diagrams/SlopeFollowingResult.png)](./diagrams/SlopeFollowingResult.svgz)

 Obstacles can eventually encompass the character.
-So platforms edges don't have any collision with character.
+So, platforms edges don't have any collision with character.
 To detect such cases, 2 flags are used:

 - `foundOverHead` when an edge is over `headMaxY`